gurudevnote/newwords/README.md

 Introduction
 =============
 NewWords is a chrome extension to store new words in your browser's local storage.
-After that you can retrieve the words, view it on any online dictionary.
+After that you can retrieve the words, view it on any online dictionary (example: http://www.oxforddictionaries.com/ ).

 Install
 =============